Preshe0us/RealEstateAnalytics/README.md

 - Creating a **star schema** from scratch by understanding business entities and how they relate.
 - Manually linking dimension tables (Tenants, Properties, Funds) to the fact table (Rentals) using foreign key logic.
 - Verifying **cardinality and referential integrity** without visual modelling support (as in Desktop’s Diagram View).
-- Relying on a structured, AI-generated CSV file that was **clean enough to bypass Power Query** entirely — meaning schema accuracy and modelling became the key focus.
+- Relying on a structured CSV file — meaning schema accuracy and modelling became the key focus.

 This approach tested my knowledge of dimensional modeling, data relationships, and how analytical models support end-user reporting — **especially under platform constraints**.

 ---

 ### 🧱 Why a Star Schema?
+> Central Fact Table: `FactRentals`
+> Connected to dimensions by PropertyID, TenantID, and FundID — one-to-many relationships

 A star schema was chosen to:
 - Simplify report navigation and performance